danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 - Web search and digital curation
 - Digital etiquette and social awareness
 - Cognitive behavioral therapy (CBT) and Mindfulness
-- Sexual harassment and rape prevention for men
+- Positive masculinity and sexual consent
 - Anti-racist allyship curriculum
 - Benefits of the varieties of social networks
 - Content creation